Last Updated on January 13, 2022 by Danny

 The letter( usually A, B, or S) indicates the specific design of the drumstick.
 Each of the three designs came at a different period and had unique characteristics.

 The ‘A’ design is the oldest one and was first seen in orchestra drumming.
 The drum sticks are thin and soft, giving them a pronounced sound but making them unsuitable for intense drumming.
-This design is the most common, with 5A sticks being the standard configuration for drumsticks.
+This design is the most common, with 5A sticks being the standard drumsticks.
 The ‘B’ design sticks are larger than ‘A’ and therefore pack more of a punch; the name ‘B’ comes as these were designed to be used by band players.
-The ‘S’ design was initially used by street bands and is the thickest of the three variants.
+The ‘S’ design was initially used by street bands (marching bands too) and is the thickest of the three variants.
 This gives them extreme power and allows them to produce very high volumes.

 4. Material of Sticks